WowSoLaggy/MosseTracker/README.md

 Algorythm is based on the paper: "Visual Object Tracking using Adaptive Correlation Filters" by David S. Bolme, J. Ross Beveridge, Bruce A. Draper, Yui Man Lui, Computer Science Department, Colorado State University.
 Fast Fourier Transform algorythm was taken from the freeware source (written by Miroslav Voinarovsky) with insignificant modifications by me.

 Compiled via MS Visual Studio 2015.
 Uses std and Windows.h.
 Should be modified for Lin-support.
 Uses OpenCV only to output results.
 The algorythm itself doesn't require OpenCV.
+FPS is calculated via QueryPerformanceCounter.

 #### Structure